+1 (403) 932-5632

 Our development of non intrusive research methods

-The Development of the swift fox (Vulpus velox) Hair Trap
+The Development of the Swift Fox (Vulpus velox) Hair Trap

 Since the 1990, the CEI has been working with First Nations in Canada and Native Americans south of the Border to exchange our knowledge.